ppy/osu-wiki/wiki/Performance_points/Performance_point_systems/en.md

 ## History

-The original performance point system implemented in osu! [ppv1]([ppv1](/wiki/Performance_Points/Performance_Point_Systems/ppv1)), was revealed to the public in April 2012 and was titled under the name `???`.
+The original performance point system implemented in osu! [ppv1](/wiki/Performance_points/Performance_point_systems/ppv1), was revealed to the public in April 2012 and was titled under the name `???`.
 It received its full name later in the month, coining the term `Performance Points`. <!--TODO: Add correct dates from the changelog-->

 The system sought to change the standard of player performance to something that better reflected player skill compared to the old Ranked score system<!--TODO: this needs an article-->.
 This was met with widespread acclaim among the player base at the time.

-Several months after its reveal, the system was officially implemented to fully replace the Ranked score system, and appeared in the [20120722-24 release](https://osu.ppy.sh/community/forums/posts/1687719).
+Several months after its reveal, the system was officially implemented to fully replace the Ranked score system, and appeared in the 20120722-24 release<!-- TODO: Have someone unlock this thread [20120722-24 release](https://osu.ppy.sh/community/forums/posts/1687719) -->.
 New scores were initially being calculated every 30 minutes, but in August the system was improved to update in real-time.

 It continued to exist in this capacity until [Tom94](https://osu.ppy.sh/users/1857058) joined the [osu! team](/wiki/People/The_Team) and further improved the system.
 This improvement ended up being called ppv2, and replaced the old system on 27 January, 2014. ppv2 has been in use since then, only receiving minor updates from users on the [osu!dev Discord](/wiki/osu!dev_Discord_server) server.